Missouri Resources

 Grant-Making Per Year: In FY 2019, CFO provided grants in the amount of $17.8 million.

-Recovery and Supportive Housing Grantee Example: Ascent Recovery Residences in Joplin, Missouri, is a grantee that provides recovery housing and support for men struggling with substance abuse.
+Recovery and Supportive Housing Grantee Example: Ascent Recovery Residences in Joplin, Missouri, is a grantee that provides recovery housing and support for men struggling with a substance use disorder.

 Missouri Foundation for Health